Leibniz University Hannover University News & Events Online Spotlights

 The image shows the X-ray crystal structure of cholera toxin showing 5-fold symmetry, together with the fluorinated ligand used in this study (F-GM1).

-Researchers from Münster, Zurich and Hanover investigate the unusually strong interaction of cholera toxin with a key ganglioside on the surface of intestinal cells
+Researchers from Münster, Zurich and Hannover investigate the unusually strong interaction of cholera toxin with a key ganglioside on the surface of intestinal cells.

-As one of the most abundant biomolecule classeson the plant, carbohydrates are essential in all areas of biology and medicine.
-From determining blood groups to regulating the immune system and supplying cells with energy - the complexity of these sugar molecules offers great potential for the development of next-generation drugs.
+As biomolecules, carbohydrates are fundamental in all areas of biology and medicine.
+From determining blood groups to regulating the immune system and supplying cells with energy the complexity of these sugar molecules offers great potential for the development of next-generation drugs.
 However, their interaction with the target proteins is often too weak to be utilised for therapeutic purposes.
 One exception is the previously mentioned strong interaction between the GM1 ganglioside and cholera toxin, which has been intensively investigated for decades.
 In order to be able to characterise this interaction more precisely at the molecular level, the research team produced a fluorinated GM1 analogue (F-GM1) via a complex chemical synthesis.
 Fluorine served as a tool to identify the molecular interactions of this so-called glycomimetic.

-There are several advantages of fluorine as a substitute for a hydroxyl group (OH): increased stability of the molecule against enzymatic degradation, control of the spatial arrangement of the atoms (stereoselectivity) during chemical glycosylation and the possibility of investigating the interaction of cholera toxin with F-GM1 in solution, i.e. in a state similar to that in the body, by nuclear magnetic resonance spectroscopy (NMR spectroscopy).
-The affinity - i.e. the desire to form a bond - of the analogue was close to the affinity and binding strength of natural GM1.
+There are several advantages to fluorine as a substitute for a hydroxyl group (OH): increased stability of the molecule against enzymatic degradation, control of the spatial arrangement of the atoms (stereoselectivity) during chemical glycosylation, and the possibility of investigating the interaction of cholera toxin with F-GM1 in solution – that is, in a state similar to that in the body using nuclear magnetic resonance spectroscopy (NMR spectroscopy).
+The affinity or desire to form a bond of the analogue was close to the affinity and binding strength of natural GM1.

-The researchers also used protein crystallography to investigate the interactions and spatial arrangement of the atoms of F-GM1 within the binding pocket in more detail in order to explain the slightly lower affinity for cholera toxin compared to the natural sugar.
-In doing so, they demonstrated an additional interaction within the molecular complex caused by the fluorine as well as a changed arrangement of some functional groups in the binding pocket.
+The researchers also used protein crystallography to investigate the interactions and spatial arrangement of the F-GM1 atoms within the binding pocket in more detail in order to explain the slightly lower affinity for the cholera toxin compared to the natural sugar.
+In doing so, they demonstrated an additional interaction within the molecular complex caused by the fluorine, as well as an altered arrangement of some functional groups in the binding pocket.

-The study highlights the potential of using fluorinated gangliosides in biomedical research, for example to investigate molecular signalling cascades involving sugar chains (glycans), to identify possible new active substances or for vaccine development.
+The study highlights the potential of using fluorinated gangliosides in biomedical research for example, to investigate molecular signalling cascades involving sugar chains (glycans), to identify possible new active substances and to develop vaccines.

 Original publication: